Radoslaw-Wolnik/Small-shop/README.md

  - [ ] Admin controleer -> del product (shouldnt it be in product controller), change email template (should i make seperate controller for that? and imort from there in adfmin routes)

  - [ ] Added last time active to user schema - make usage of it in login
- - [ ] // add middleware to attach - upload things to messages and disputes
+ - [ ] // add middleware to attach - upload things to messages and disputes also to delete product photos and delete a variant from product

  - [ ] update inventory logic and inventory management